-- Profit from the sale of securities; - Interest, other than that arising from the ordinary activities of the company or closely related to the ordinary activities of the company; - · Dividends: - Income of any company formed exclusively for the purpose of promoting art, science, or sport, and of certain educational and charitable companies; - Profits earned or dividends paid by a Cyprus shipping company which owns ships under the Cyprus flag and operates in international waters;
+- Profit from the sale of securities; - Interest, other than that arising from the ordinary activities of the company or closely related to the ordinary activities of the company; - Dividends; - Income of any company formed exclusively for the purpose of promoting art, science, or sport, and of certain educational and charitable companies; - Profits earned or dividends paid by a Cyprus shipping company which owns ships under the Cyprus flag and operates in international waters; - Income of any approved pension or provident fund; and

-- Income of any approved pension or provident fund; and - Profits from a permanent establishment situated entirely outside Cyprus, unless the permanent establishment directly or indirectly engages more than 50 per cent in activities which lead to investment income and the foreign tax burden is substantially lower than the tax burden in Cyprus.
+• Profits from a permanent establishment situated entirely outside Cyprus, unless the permanent establishment directly or indirectly engages more than 50 per cent in activities which lead to investment income and the foreign tax burden is substantially lower than the tax burden in Cyprus.

 Royalties or any other payments to a non-resident for intellectual or industrial property rights are liable to a 10 per cent withholding tax, subject to relief under any applicable double taxation treaty.
 No tax need be withheld if the rights are used exclusively outside Cyprus.
-Rental payments made to a person not resident in Cyprus in respect of films shown in Cyprus are subject to withholding tax at 5 per cent of the gross amount.
+Rental payments made to a person not resident in Cyprus in respect of films shown in Cyprus are subject to withholding tax at five per cent of the gross amount.
+International maritime transport activities, including ship management services, are subject to a separate, very favorable, tonnage tax regime under the Merchant Shipping (Fees and Taxing Provisions) Law of 2010.